Technologicat/unpythonic/doc/dialects/lispython.md

 Note this implies that you must **explicitly import** the `local[]` macro if you want to declare local variables in a multiple-expression lambda, and the `fn[]` macro if you want to take advantage of the implicit `quicklambda`.
 Both are available in `unpythonic.syntax`, as usual.

 The point of the implicit `quicklambda` is that all invocations of `fn[]`, if there are any, will expand early, so that other macros that expect lambdas to be in standard Python notation will get exactly that.
-This includes other macros invoked by the dialect definition, namely `multilambda` and `namedlambda`.
+This includes other macros invoked by the dialect definition, namely `multilambda`, `namedlambda`, and `tco`.

 The main point of `Lispy`, compared to plain Python, is automatic TCO.
 The ability to omit `return` is a minor convenience, and the other three features only improve the usability of lambdas.